 Transition Guides assist lower secondary school leavers to transition to higher secondary education, vocational training, and tertiary education, as well as supporting members to start and grow businesses and seek employment.

 We are receiving growing recognition as a leader in policy on child protection and the protection of girls.
-In Zambia for example, the Ministry of Education adopted national guidelines that were developed by Camfed on preventing and stopping child abuse in schools.
-Camfed provides child protection training to school and community networks, helping them to raise standards for safeguarding the rights and welfare of children.
-With training and support from Camfed, partner schools can put child protection policies in place.
+In Zambia for example, the Ministry of Education adopted national guidelines that were developed by CAMFED on preventing and stopping child abuse in schools.
+CAMFED provides child protection training to school and community networks, helping them to raise standards for safeguarding the rights and welfare of children.
+With training and support from CAMFED, partner schools can put child protection policies in place.
 Find out more about CAMFED's child protection and safeguarding policy.

 These teachers often act in loco parentis, providing disadvantaged and vulnerable children, many of whom are orphaned, with crucial social guidance and support.
 We also work with school-based committees and Parent Support Groups so they can find the most effective ways to help children learn.
-Crucially, Camfed, together with its powerful CAMA leadership network, offers support to girls and their communities at key points of transition, such as between primary and secondary school, and after secondary school, when girls are most vulnerable.
+Crucially, CAMFED, together with its leaders in the CAMFED Association, offers support to girls and their communities at key points of transition, such as between primary and secondary school, and after secondary school, when girls are most vulnerable.

 Teacher Mentors and Community Mentors have been trained